Joint Gaussian Graphical Model Estimation: A Survey

-We introduce two Bayesian methods that construct priors to constrain the similarities within subsets of groups.
-Unlike the structural regularization approaches introduced in Section~\ref{ssec:fine_reg}, both methods we discuss here do not require specific prior information on each graph but employ a general prior distribution to build the group relations.
-This property is particularly desirable because, in most cases, we may not have the structural information for $K$ groups of data. \\

-\citet{peterson2015bayesian} proposed the Markov Random Field (MRF) prior for the graphs $G^{(k)}=(V,E^{(k)}),k=1,\hdots,K$ to encourage the selection of edge indices in related graphs.
-In addition, the selection of edge indices is controlled by two variables: a random matrix $\Theta$, which measures the degree of similarity between groups and an edge-specific coefficient vector ${\bm v}$ reflecting the probability of the corresponding edge being selected.
-Higher value of $v_{i,j}$ means that the edge connecting the $i$-th node and $j$-th node is more likely to be selected.
-As a result, ${\bm v}$ is capable of controlling the sparsity of graphs.
-The Beta prior is placed on ${\bm v}$, in which the distribution features a higher probability for lower values, indicating that edges are not likely to exist in graphs.
-Meanwhile, the spike-and-slab prior is placed on the group similarity matrix $\Theta$ to allow discrimination between zero similarity and positive similarity.
-Finally, the precision matrices are estimated conditional on the graph structures $G^{(k)}=(V,E^{(k)}),\;k=1,\hdots,K$ using the G-Wishart prior.\\
+We introduce two Bayesian methods that construct priors to constrain the similarities within subsets of groups. { Both approaches do not require prior information to build group relations.
+This property is particularly desirable because, in most cases, we may not have the structural information for $K$ groups of data. }\\ \citet{peterson2015bayesian} proposed the Markov Random Field (MRF) prior for the graphs $G^{(k)}=(V,E^{(k)}),k=1,\hdots,K$ to encourage the selection of edge indices in related graphs.
+In addition, the selection of edge indices is controlled by two variables: a random matrix ${\bm \Theta}\in\mathbb{R}^{K\times K}$, whose $k,k'$-th entry measures the degree of similarity between group $k$ and $k'$ and an edge-specific coefficient vector ${\bm v}$ reflecting the probability of the corresponding edge being selected. { Let ${\bf e}_{i,j}\in\mathbb{R}^K$, $1\leq i<j\leq p$, be a binary vector indicating the existence of an edge between node $i$ and $j$ among $K$ groups.} The prior for ${\bf e}_{i,j}$ is expressed as